NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 2. Strategy Pattern
 	*	A strategy is a behavioural class encapsulated by an Interface, which can be swapped by other Strategies encapsulated by the same Interface.
+	*	However, Interfaces for Strategy Pattern are NOT counted as services.
+		Because they are only visible to their parents.
 	*	Strategy is used when:
 		*	implementations have their own states.
-		*	implementations can be independent from context and reusable.
+		*	implementations are independent from context and reusable.
 		*	implementations are too complex or too long as Delegates.
 3. "Owns-a" MonoBehaviour (not suggested)
 	*	This is the basic way that Unity provides us in a compositional manner.
 	*	GameObjects gain different implementations by swapping MonoBehaviours.
-	*	Swapped MonoBehaviours should keep functionalities unchanged.
+	*	Swapped MonoBehaviours should keep services unchanged.
 	*	This could be more expensive and prone to errors than other approaches since any MonoBehaviour can be syntactically replaced with any MonoBehaviour.